aissat/easy_localization/README.md

 At any time, you can take the main [properties](#-easy-localization-widget-properties) of the Easy localization widget using [BuildContext].

-Are supported: supportedLocales, fallbackLocale, localizationDelegates.
+Are supported: supportedLocales, fallbackLocale, localizationDelegates, assetLoader.

 Example: